 Insider threats are the biggest security risk for organizations because they can cause the most destruction.
 From taking advantage of privileged access to stealing company data – sometimes the biggest and worst threats to a company’s security program is right under its nose.
-September is Insider Threat Awareness Month and we are sharing famous insider threat cases to expose the serious risk of insider cyber attacks.
+There are so many Insider Threat Personas and we are sharing famous insider threat cases to expose the serious risk of insider cyber attacks.

 General Electric Employees Stole Trade Secrets to Gain a Business Advantage (2020)

 In this famous insider threat case, two General Electric (GE) employees downloaded thousands of files with trade secrets from company servers.
 They then uploaded the files to the cloud or sent them to private email addresses.
 In addition, they convinced a system administrator to grant them inappropriate access to sensitive corporate data.

 What happened next?
 One of the employees started a new company with stolen intellectual property on advanced computer models used to expertly calibrate turbines used in power plants.
 That company then competed with GE in tenders for calibrating turbines and submitted much lower bids than GE.